Ranking the Batman Films from Worst to Best

 7. Batman Begins (2005)

-Christopher Nolan’s first big Hollywood project (if you exclude 2002’s “Insomnia”) was an attempt to resurrect the Dark Knight after the disastrous reception of the aforementioned “Batman and Robin” with a more modern and reality based take.
-Along with screenwriter David S. Goyer, Nolan brings serious gravitas to the myth of the caped crusader by casting the capable Christian Bale as the lead.
-Populated with nifty set pieces that emphasize practical action and effects, it ticks all the right boxes of an origin story.
-The appealing cast (e.g., Neeson, Oldman, Caine) is the cherry on top breathing new life to credible villains and well known characters lacking the OTT antics that plagued the Schumacher movies.
-Responsible for starting the trend of over-explaining superheroes, it is far from perfect: its typical noughties editing (influenced by “The Bourne Supremacy” (2004) renders the fight sequences incomprehensible, Batman’s fighting style is lame, the score is unhummable, the antagonists have limited screentime (especially the effectively creepy Scarecrow) while its visual style is as generic as they came stripping the film from any distinct identity.
+Christopher Nolan’s first big Hollywood project was an attempt to resurrect the Dark Knight after the disastrous reception of “Batman and Robin” in a reality based take.
+With screenwriter David S. Goyer, Nolan brings serious gravitas to the Caped Crusader’s myth by casting Christian Bale as the lead.
+Populated with nifty and practical set pieces, it ticks all the right boxes of an origin story.
+The appealing supporting cast breathes new life to credible villains and well known characters.
+Responsible for starting the trend of over-explaining superheroes, it is far from perfect: its typical noughties editing (influenced by “The Bourne Supremacy” (2004)) renders the action almost incomprehensible, the score is unhummable, the antagonists do not feature much (especially the creepy Scarecrow) and its visual style is generically urban stripping the film from a distinct identity.
 Just like with “X-Men” (2000) though, it is an adequate set up for bigger things to come.

 Tone